albertojm8/laravel-sms-verification/README.md

 # laravel-sms-verification
-Library for sending out and verifying SMS codes using AWS SNS.
+Library for sending out and verifying SMS codes using AWS SNS

 The package has a trait and a custom validation rule that you can use on any model for verifying with an SMS code.